-A tribute in gold to Her Majesty’s father, and our nation’s wartime monarch, King George VI
+A tribute in gold to Her Late Majesty’s father, and our nation’s wartime monarch, King George VI

 A modest man uncomfortable in the limelight, his pronounced stammer caused him great anxiety when called upon to speak publicly.
 He overcame these obstacles and became one of Britain’s best-loved monarchs.
 He restored stability when faith in the monarchy was shaken by his brother’s abdication and became an important symbolic leader, in close partnership with his wartime Prime Minister, Winston Churchill, as he guided the nation through the hardship of the Second World War.

 The King’s strong sense of solidarity with the people showed itself in his refusal to leave London during the Blitz, even after Buckingham Palace was bombed.
 Urged by advisers to leave for the safety of the Royal Family, Queen Elizabeth said at the time:

 “The children will not leave unless I do.
 I shall not leave unless their father does, and the King will not leave the country in any circumstances, whatsoever.”

 Adored by his daughters Elizabeth and Margaret, the Royal Family had a close bond.
 As we rightly celebrated Queen Elizabeth II’s Platinum Jubilee this year, we must never forget that, for Her Late Majesty, her accession to the throne meant the loss of her beloved father at a very young age.

 An important gold sovereign ‘first’ pays tribute to this beloved monarch